-According to the charging documents, SANTEMORE, in July 2020, made false statements to the U.S. Small Business Administration (SBA) for the purpose of fraudulently obtaining pandemic-related relief loans funded by the federal government, including PPP funds, which he received in the amount of approximately \$89,000.
+According to the charging documents, SANTEMORE, in July 2020, made false statements to the U.S. Small Business Administration (SBA) for the purpose of fraudulently obtaining pandemic-related relief loans funded by the federal government, including PPP funds, which he received in the amount of approximately \$89,000 on July 14, 2020.

 SANTEMORE also applied for Louisiana unemployment benefits through the LWC with PUA funding despite at all times being fully employed by Amtrak, the national passenger railcar company.
-He obtained more than \$1,000 from April 2020 through March 2021, and this amounts to a theft of government funds.
+Through this theft of government funds, he obtained approximately \$22,000 from April 2020 through March 2021.

 SANTEMORE faces a sentence of up to five years in prison, up to \$250,000 in fines, and up to three years of supervised release for the false statements count.
 He faces up to ten years in prison, up to \$250,000 in fines, and up to three years of supervised release for the theft count.
-There is also a \$100 mandatory special assessment fee due after conviction.
-U.S. Attorney Evans reiterated that a bill of information is merely a charge and that the guilt of the defendant must be proven beyond a reasonable doubt.
+There is also a \$100 mandatory special assessment fee per count.
+Sentencing before U.S. District Court Judge Zainey will be on July 26, 2022.